EU Trade Policy

 - the provisions regarding trade, included in Association Agreements, which constitute broader policy agreements, such as those with South Mediterranean countries, Chile, among others.

-- Free Trade Agreements, allowing mutual market opening with developed and emerging economies, providing preferential access to markets (e.g., with Japan, Singapore, Vietnam, among others).
+- Free Trade Agreements, allowing mutual market opening with developed and emerging economies, providing preferential access to markets (e.g., with Japan, Singapore, Vietnam, New Zealand, MERCOSUR interim Trade Agreement (iTA) which provisionally applies since May 1, 2026,among others).

 - Deep and Comprehensive Free Trade Agreements, often part of broader political agreements with neighboring countries that include commitments for harmonization with the acquis communautaire, such as with Eastern Neighborhood countries.